undeMalum/portfolio/content/posts/marimo-overview/index.md

 Cool.
 Notebook updated, changes saved.
 Now let’s see why Jupyter + git can turn into a headache.

 ## Problem Definition
-Before we go back to talking about git, let's talk a little about how Jupyter Notebooks are _stored_.
+Before we get back to git, let’s peek under the hood of how Jupyter Notebooks are actually stored.

-When we create a notebook with Jupyter, a file with the `*.ipynb` extension pops up (in our case, we have `math_analysis.ipynb` file).

-However, contrary to what you might think, `*.ipynb` files are _not_ plain Python files with a strange extension, but are actually **JSON** files under the hood!
-What a surprise!

-This means that if we open the `math_analysis.ipynb` file, we're going to see something like this:
+When you create a notebook, you get a `*.ipynb` file (ours is `math_analysis.ipynb`).
+You might assume it’s just a Python script in disguise, but nope - it’s actually **JSON**.

+Here’s a simplified snippet:

 ```json
 {